An introduction to keeping your best members of staff

 But the greatest cost is the loss of productivity.
 Even if you make a new hire of the same high standard, you’ll lose thousands of pounds in productivity because of the time it takes them to get up to speed.

 It’s crucial that you’re doing all you can to retain your best members of staff.
 This guide looks at some of the common mistakes companies make with employee retention and the quick wins that will make a difference now.
-The next step will be to use our dedicated Action Plan to direct your change and improvement.

 What factors affect your ability to keep talented staff?